 For my turkey burgers today, I’ve added some feta cheese, chopped onions, cilantro and some seasonings.
 They come out perfectly flavorful!

-Form the ground turkey into 3-4 inch patties onto a plate or tray ready to cook/grill.
+Form Into Patties.
+Form into 3-4 inch patties and place onto a plate or tray to get ready for grilling/cooking.

 How Long Do I Cook Turkey Burgers?